 Also called a heat transfer laser printer, direct-to-garment printing can apply images to a shirt in just a few minutes.
 Note that this is in no way a cheap option.
 DTG printers can cost from a couple of thousand dollars for personal use to well over ten thousand dollars for a professional business set-up.

 Once you have it, however, the printing process is exceptionally easy.
-Similar to iron-on transfer paper, DTG initially prints on a transfer media (a thin film), which is then applied to an adhesive paper via a heat-press method.
+Like iron-on transfer paper, DTG initially prints on a transfer media (a thin film), which is then applied to an adhesive paper via a heat-press method.
 The water-based DTG inks captured by the transfer media are then manually pressed into the t-shirt.

-4. Heat Transfer Vinyl
+4. Heat Transfer Vinyl Printing

 The heat transfer vinyl (HTV) printing method can be an exceptionally durable and aesthetic option for hobbyists willing to apply their designs to multiple fabric types.
 You can purchase pre-cut vinyl designs or create your own through a roll of heat transfer vinyl and a cutter.